refinedev/refine/documentation/docs/api-references/hooks/auth/useAuthenticated.md

 `useAuthenticated` can be useful when you want to ask for authentication to grant access to [custom pages](/docs/guides-and-concepts/custom-pages) manually.

-We have used this hook in refine's [`<Authenticated>`](/api-references/components/auth/authenticated.md) component which allows only authenticated users to access to the page or any part of the code.
+We have used this hook in refine's [`<Authenticated>`](/api-references/components/auth/authenticated.md) component which allows only authenticated users to access the page or any part of the code.

 We will demonstrate a similar basic implementation below.
 Imagine that you have public page but you want to make some specific fields private.